 New Plymouth is also where you will find small grocery stores, several restaurants and bars as well as the Cay’s two liquor stores.
 No matter how much privacy you want, it is nice to be close to town when the urge hits you.

 Just outside New Plymouth and steps away from Long Bay House, Alton Lowe, the Bahamas most famous artist, maintains his studio.
 It is often open to the public.
 His oil paintings of the Bahamas and its people are well worth seeing.
-Inquire of Mary Lowe to determine if a visit is possible.
+Inquire to determine if a visit is possible.

 Boating at Long Bay House: Having some of the clearest, prettiest water you will ever see makes boating in the Abacos a fantastic experience.
 If you don’t bring your own boat, a variety of rental boats are available.
 If you bring your own boat, there are a number of nearby marinas.